Magisk-Modules-Alt-Repo/ttf-twemoji/README.md

 I do not own the graphics, nor the font files, I'm just sharing them in a way that is easy for everyone to enjoy.

 The module is confirmed to work in LineageOS 18.1 (Android 11) and Magisk 20+.
-But apparently doesn't seem to work on Android 12.
+But there have been reports that it doesn't seem to work on Android 12.

 ## Attribution